Fabio Berberi

 Abstract

 Efficient and reliable monitoring of healthcare signals is a key challenge for edge computing and IoT-based clinical systems.
 We propose a novel event-triggered Kalman filtering framework enhanced by multiple advanced components.
 The method integrates Firefly-based initialization and bilevel energy–accuracy optimization, robust innovations with conformal triggering and change-point adaptation, and adaptive noise tuning via neural modulators combined with online EM and stability projection.
-Additionally, the framework incorporates sparse sensor gating using multi-armed bandits and Gumbel-Softmax selection, along with efficient computation through low-rank Riccati updates and mixed-precision quantization.
-A Koopman-lite encoding is used to approximate nonlinear dynamics, while federated and privacy-preserving deployment ensures applicability in real-world healthcare environments.
 Experimental results on real-world datasets (MIT-BIH ECG, PhysioNet PPG) and synthetic healthcare data demonstrate that the proposed method reduces update rates by up to 70%, achieves latency below 3 ms on CPU devices, and maintains robustness under noise, missing data, and sensor faults.